Everest Base Camp Trek

 The Everest base camp trek is awesome.
 Everest base camp trek route follows the footsteps of Edmund Hillary and Tenzing Sherpa and ends with an ascent at Kala Patthar.

-Trek everest base camp elevation is about 17,650 feet above sea.
+The mount everest elevation is 8,848 meters which is about 29,022 feet and the foot hill of everest base camp elevation is about 17,650 feet only above the sea.
 See about mount everest facts to find the best Everest Base Camp Trek in Nepal, and get the most well-known trek in the world with spectacular scenery around some of the highest mountains.
 Use our expertise to make your trek to Everest basecamp.

 Along the Everest Trek, you can view the tallest Mountains, brilliant landscapes, the high mountain villages, and Buddhist monasteries.
 Furthermore, the Everest base camp trek 12 days has a great opportunity to experience the local sherpa hospitality staying at their modern lodges.

 Look at the everest base camp trek blog to recognize the Sagarmatha national park, listed in UNESCO world heritage sites in Nepal.
 Base camp Everest trek is best to see the highest mountain in the world, Everest at 8,848m, and many of the world’s 8,000-meter peaks such as Lhotse, Cho Oyu, and Makalu.
 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching to Basecamp.